tgabatin/tgabatin.github.io/essays/good-vs-bad-questions.md

 ## Good Questions come with Better Content

 The difference between a good and bad question is whether or not the question can be answered without the need to ask questions about the question itself; in other words, it is not recursive in its definition.
 A good question will not circulate upon the clarity of itself, instead the answer will stem from the context of the question, and the question will otherwise be easy to answer, simply because the person who is asking the question knows the results they are looking for specifically.

+## The Importance of Asking Proper Questions